 ‘How are you situated with Mrs. Glendinning?
 Is she expecting you back today?’

 ‘I’ll need to call.’

-‘As we explained,’ said Laura, ‘we’re coming into a secure zone now – so you’d need to phone your wife now.
-Not your people, only someone close to say you got here and we’ve left dock, same applies to us.’
+‘Fine but as we explained,’ said Laura, ‘we’re coming into a secure zone now – so you’d need to phone your wife now.
+Not your people, only someone close, to say you got here and we’ve left the dock, same applies to us.’

 ‘I’m sorry,’ smiled Glendinning, looking from one to the other, ‘I’m not kidding about the support.
 I need to check in.’

 ‘No, we’re sorry, Paul.
-You can call again at the other end.
+You can call now and then again at the other end.
 You knew what the terms were.’

 He was in a pickle.
 To be fair, with all the deaths, he might well have thought he was next, they could see the cogs turning, his hands clasped and unclasped.
 ‘One call you say?’